UHDanke/gd_docs/README.md

 ### Suggestions

-The suggestions folder contains lists of the suggestions i have for existing features or triggers, as well as new functionality that i have come up with to cover current technical limitations.
+The suggestions folder contains a list of suggestions i have for existing features or triggers, as well as new functionality that i have come up with to cover current technical limitations.
 If a suggested feature is expansive enough (ex. a new trigger) it gets its own document that goes more in detail to the purpose of the feature and why i think it is necessary.

 ### Referencing